msarchet/msarchet.github.io/source/_posts/2014-01-31-using-the-asp-dot-net-bundling-pipeline-with-owin.markdown

 There is has been a large shift to building client heavy web applications, or Single Page Applications, using frameworks like [Angular](angularjs.org).
 With this shift a large number of developers have begun exposing API's and building their applications by consuming those API's.
 However there is still a trend of using MVC frameworks to deliver what should effecitvely be static HTML to the browser.

-Currently bundling support in ASP.NET relies on the `System.Web.Optimzation` package, not on MVC or Razor as you would think based off how the tool is presented.
+Currently bundling support in ASP.NET relies on the `System.Web.Optimization` package, not on MVC or Razor as you would think based off how the tool is presented.
 However since MVC is the normal to serve HTML from an ASP.NET application a lot of people will serve their base page for their application as a *.cshtml file off of a MVC Controller.
 This requires setting up the routing, a controller, and view to get out what is effecitvely static HTML.

 [Owin](http://owin.org) is now part of the defacto pipeline for handling requests in ASP .NET applications, so shouldn't we be able to hook in when a request comes and inject our bundles and return the static HTML back to the consumer.